 After successfully completing this course, students will

-- Explain facilitative mediation and the purpose of each stage in the process
+2. Be able to explain the purpose of each stage in the facilitative mediation process

-- Research and critically discuss some current issues in conflict resolution and effectively present (orally and in writing) your research findings
+5. Research and critically discuss some current issues in conflict resolution and effectively present (orally and in writing) your findings

 This term, the course will focus on the following themes:*